engtuncay/engtuncay.github.io/js-electron/arts/art-el-electron-quick-guide.md

 Congratulations!
 You have set up your development environment for building Electron.js applications.

+TBC - 20251119 - 1242

-## 1. Creating a Basic Electron Application
+## 3. Creating a Basic Electron Application

 In this section, we will create a basic Electron application to display a simple window.

-Create a new file named main.js in the root of your project directory.
+Create a new file named `main.js` in the root of your project directory.

 Open main.js, in your code editor and add the following code: